Make the leap from journalism to content marketing start earning average rates of up to $1 a word.

 Step 6: Start marketing to agencies

-Step 7: Start finding clients directly
+Step 7: Find clients directly

-This is the last step of the process and the step most writers going from journalism to content marketing will never get to.
-Which is a shame for them.
-It’s what makes you a serious content marketing writer, cuts out all the middlemen, and leaves you with a large chunk of the profit.
+This is the last step of the process.
+It’s what makes you a serious content marketing writer, cuts out all the middlemen, and leaves you with a sizeable chunk of the profit.
 Higher pay, better assignments, and a lot more control over your work.
-Sounds good, right?
-If you’re interested in content marketing writing, this is the level you want to reach—quickly—to start earning those $300-400 hour gigs that others, including me, are talking about.

 That’s right. $300-400 an hour.
 There’s good money to be made in content marketing if you can find the right clients and the right projects.